Polycythemia Vera Overview

-Polycythemia vera, also called “PV,” is a chronic blood disorder in which a person’s bone marrow (the spongy tissue located in the center of your bones) makes too many red blood cells.
-People with PV also make too many white blood cells (the cells that fight infection) and platelets (the cells that help stop bleeding by forming clots).
+Polycythemia vera, also called “PV,” is a chronic blood disorder in which a person’s bone marrow (the spongy tissue located in the center of your bones) makes too many red blood cells (RBC).
+Sometimes, people with PV also make too many white blood cells and platelets, which are blood cells that help your body form clots to stop bleeding.

 If you’re not sure where to start the conversation, this doctor discussion guide can help.
 Download it for a refresher on PV-related vocabulary and use the commonly asked questions to learn as much as you can about living with polycythemia vera.